 Removing a Node from a Cluster

-Remove a node from a Big Data Service cluster.
+Remove a single node from a Big Data Service cluster.

 Note